ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 A particular argument may fall in overlapping categories (eg. _Who_ may also be _What_), so not all of these will be present but the order shouldn't be broken.

-Note: Some tokens may need a `tokenId`.
-This is suggested to include at the end as additional information, according to the [subjects notes](#actions-and-subjects)
+Some tokens may need a `tokenId`.
+This is suggested to include at the end as additional information instead of as a subject.

 ### Error grammar rules